Shooting Script by Chris Green

 Dennis and Audrey settled down to watch Celebrity Eggheads, which had just started.
 The Eggheads were playing a team of celebrity chefs.
 In the Music round the TV chef with the double-barrelled name and the plum in his mouth had just guessed correctly that it was Bungalow Bill and not Caravan Carl or Penthouse Pete who had ‘gone out tiger hunting with his elephant and gun’, in The Beatles’ song.
 Pat from when there was a knock at the door.
 It was Lars de Kooning.

 ‘Are you and Audrey ready?’ he asked.
 He had his coat on and a large Team Blitz sports bag across his shoulder.

-‘Audrey’s sister says that it is a prank,’ said Dennis.
+‘Audrey’s sister says that it is a prank,’ Dennis said.

-‘Well, we’re all set,’ said Lars.
+‘Well, we’re all set,’ Lars said.
 ‘The children are really excited.
 They think we’re going on holiday.
 They’ve packed the playhouse.
 How much do you think they will let us take?’

 ‘I don’t know what to think…….What did they say to you?’
 Dennis asked.
 ‘To be truthful, I did not have much of a conversation with them.’